yaksas443/YaksasCSC-Lab/WAPT-Lab/CSRF-Minefield.md

 # Welcome to CSRF Minefield!

 CSRF Minefield is an Ubuntu Server 18.04 based virtual machine, that is heavily ridden with Cross-Site Request Forgery (CSRF) vulnerabilities.
-This VM hosts 11 real-world webapplications wee found vulnerable to CSRF vulnerability and your aim is to find them and detonate them before they explode the target network.
+This VM hosts 11 real-world web applications that were found vulnerable to CSRF vulnerability and your aim is to find them and detonate them before they explode the target network.

 ## What is CSRF?